davidycliao/taiwan-political-hatespeech-detection/README.md

 ## Hate Speech Detection Using Flair NLP

-This is a traditional Chinese hate speech classifier trained on the albert-tiny-chinese model, maintained by CKIP Lab, and utilizing a collection from the traditional Chinese hate speech dataset as described in '[Political Hate Speech Detection and Lexicon Building:
+This is a traditional Chinese hate speech classifier trained on [albert-tiny-chinese model](https://huggingface.co/ckiplab/albert-tiny-chinese), maintained by [CKIP Lab](https://ckip.iis.sinica.edu.tw), and utilizing a collection from the traditional Chinese hate speech dataset as described in '[Political Hate Speech Detection and Lexicon Building:
 A Study in Taiwan (2022)](https://www.researchgate.net/publication/363074513_Political_Hate_Speech_Detection_and_Lexicon_Building_A_Study_in_Taiwan),' published in _IEEE Explore_.